 - ROSA Technology, LLC – Chapel Hill, NC

 The NC IDEA ECOSYSTEM grant program is designed to identify and support partner organizations across the state doing inspired things to help entrepreneurs.
 Working in partnership with others provides the opportunity to foster relationships and create dialog between partners, while allowing a better understanding of how we may collectively support more people in their ambition to start and grow companies that will strengthen the economy of North Carolina.
 To date, the NC IDEA ECOSYSTEM grant program has awarded 90 grants totaling over $6.3 million to strategic partners across the state.

-The following thirteen NC IDEA ECOSYSTEM grant recipients were selected from a competitive application and selection process that drew 55 applications from across the state with a specific focus during the Fall 2022 cycle on supporting under-served entrepreneurs in the state:
+The following twelve NC IDEA ECOSYSTEM grant recipients were selected from a competitive application and selection process that drew 55 applications from across the state with a specific focus during the Fall 2022 cycle on supporting under-served entrepreneurs in the state:

 - Array Community Development Corporation (Region Served: Eastern NC – Beaufort)

 - Durham Success Summit (Region Served: Triangle – Durham)